0

 Some of what we call starches are officially classified as polysaccharides.
 Very common examples in our typical Western diet are potatoes, wheat, rice, and corn.

-Another type of polysaccharide is fiber, also known as cellulose.
+Another type of polysaccharide is fiber.

 Now, most of us have heard enough about fiber to cause some serious confusion.